How Many Units Are In A Cc

 Continued Use in Medical Fields

 Despite the global shift towards the SI system, the term "cc" remains firmly entrenched in the medical field.
-Many healthcare professionals still use "cc" when referring to medication dosages, fluid administration, and other volumetric measurements.
+So naturally, many healthcare professionals still use "cc" when referring to medication dosages, fluid administration, and other volumetric measurements.
 This is partly due to tradition and familiarity; seasoned doctors and nurses often learned and practiced using "cc" and find it easier to stick with what they know.

 Additionally, some medical equipment, such as syringes, may still be labeled with "cc," reinforcing its continued use.
 While there is a gradual move towards using "mL" exclusively in medical documentation and prescriptions, the transition is slow.
 The persistence of "cc" highlights the importance of understanding both units within the medical community to avoid miscommunication and ensure patient safety.